Typemaster32/Arrival-Talking-to-the-Alien/README.md

 And if everything's well, you should be now starting with the project.

 [3]How to interact?
 1. Type your own question below, press enter (Windows) / return (MacOS) to ask.
 2. Or, click own the three questions prepared.
 They also refresh.
 3. The answer is given in the center of the screen.
 It comes with an AI translation below.

 [4]How did I make it?
 1. Using p5js (https://p5js.org/) to generate the artistic circle language.
 Check the pure version: https://openprocessing.org/sketch/2121872
+2. Using "perlin noise" and "randomGaussian" function to create and randomness of the circle.
+3. Adjust multiple(enormous) times.
+4. Using OpenAI ChatGPT to prepare the conversation.